 This class is designed for beginners and for those who want to improve their basic throwing skills.
 Come get your hands dirty in this fun and thorough introduction to throwing clay on the pottery wheel!
 This class will provide hands-on instruction covering the fundamentals of wedging clay, centering, opening, pulling up and shaping your pots.

-This course is for those who have already taken the Introduction to Ceramics and Beginners series or have approval from the ceramics department.
-Classes are designed to allow room for student exploration of more advanced wheel and hand-building techniques.
+This course is for those who have already taken the Introduction to Ceramics and/or Beginners series or have approval from the ceramics department.
+Classes are designed to allow room for student exploration of wheel and hand-building techniques.
 Students who take this class have an idea of the ceramic projects they want to do and prefer a free flowing class.
 The instructor is there to help facilitate your clay journey and to suggest ideas on how to refine your project.